microsoft/vscode-docs/docs/languages/python.md

 ## Code Completion

-Python extensions support code completion and Intellisense.
-[Intellisense](/docs/editor/editingevolved#_intellisense) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and thirty-party modules.
+Python extensions support code completion and IntelliSense.
+[IntelliSense](/docs/editor/intellisense) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and thirty-party modules.

 Quickly see methods, class members, and documentation.